 Clubs

 Step aboard Rovos Rail, and you immediately feel transported to a different age of travel.
-Known as the “Pride of Africa,” the train was founded in 1989 by Rohan Vos and has since become a symbol of elegance and nostalgia.
-Each carriage has been lovingly restored to its original 1920s and 1930s splendour, with polished wooden panels, antique details, and brass fixtures creating a warm, old-world atmosphere.
+Founded in 1989 by Rohan Vos, Rovos Rail has become a symbol of elegance, heritage, and timeless adventure across Southern Africa.
+Each carriage has been lovingly restored to its original 1920s and 1930s splendour, with polished wooden panels, antique details, and chrome fixtures creating a warm, old-world atmosphere.

 What makes Rovos Rail truly special is the diversity of regions it passes through.
 The semi-desert Karoo stretches endlessly, offering views of rugged plains under an enormous sky.
 Historical towns like Matjiesfontein, a preserved Victorian settlement, feel like time capsules from colonial history.
 In contrast, Zimbabwe’s landscapes around Bulawayo reveal savannahs dotted with wildlife, while the Drakensberg Mountains offer jagged peaks cloaked in mist and legend.